dazthecorgi/docs/docs/api/03-q-storage/02-api-reference/01-bucket-operations/_get-bucket-replication.md

 ## Description

 The `GetBucketReplication` operation returns the replication configuration information set on a bucket.
-For information about replication configuration, see [Replication](../../../concepts/replication.md).

 :::note
 - To use this operation, you must have permission to perform the `s3:GetReplicationConfiguration` action.